 Looking for the best Magic Kingdom restaurants?
-This guide has everything you need to know about dining in Magic Kingdom, including food, atmosphere, price, and location.
-And not only will you get opinions on the best Magic Kingdom restaurants, but you’ll also find out which ones you should try to steer clear of.
+This guide has everything you need to know about dining in Magic Kingdom, including– but not limited too– information on food, atmosphere, price, and location.
+Not only will you get opinions on the best Magic Kingdom restaurants in this article, but you’ll also find out which ones you should try to steer clear of.

-The Magic Kingdom restaurants are varied in the best possible way.
-If you feel like munching on a bacon, egg, and waffle sandwich for breakfast from Sleepy Hollow Refreshments after Rope Drop and enjoying some fine dining with the Beast from Beauty and the Beast for dinner, you can do that at Magic Kingdom!
+Magic Kingdom restaurants are varied in the best possible way.
+If you feel like munching on a bacon, egg, and waffle sandwich for breakfast from Sleepy Hollow Refreshments after Rope Drop or enjoying some fine dining with the Beast from Beauty and the Beast for dinner, you can do that at Magic Kingdom!
+There are so many options!

-Or if you want to eat traditional American fare from Liberty Tree Tavern first and dishes from Asia, Africa, and South America from Jungle Navigation Co.
+If you want to eat traditional American fare from Liberty Tree Tavern first and then enjoy dishes from Asia, Africa, and South America from Jungle Navigation Co.
 LTD Skipper Canteen later, the dining options in Magic Kingdom make it easy for you to do that too!
-Now, the only question is which of these Magic Kingdom restaurants will you choose to visit?
+Eating at Magic Kingdom is the easy part… but then you have the hard question: which of these Magic Kingdom restaurants will you choose to visit?

 16 Best (And Worst!)
 Magic Kingdom Restaurants